-There are quite some good general books on linguistics that are very interesting for both lay people and linguists who are not specialised on those topics.
+There are many good general books on linguistics for both lay people and linguists out there.
 The Unfolding of Language is a very compelling book about language evolution in general.

-The Horse, The Wheel And Language by David Anthony is a wonderful book to understand how Indo-European languages might have originated.Terrence Deacon's The Symbolic Species is already and old but still intellectually stimulating book on the very origins of human language within the realms of humans' evolution.
+The Horse, The Wheel And Language by David Anthony is a wonderful book to understand how Indo-European languages might have originated.Terrence Deacon's The Symbolic Species is an old but still intellectually stimulating book on the very origins of human language within the realms of humans' evolution.

 |Chinese||Growing up with Chinese||This is for beginners|

 |Chinese||Le Chinois de tous les jours||Also for beginners, it is just a good phrasebook with real phrases.
 It has the Chinese sentence, pinyin and French translation.
 You can download the audio|

 |German||Radio Wissen||Public online radio about cultural and scientific things|